-On December 9, 1965, a nonprofit corporation was formed with the expressed purpose of preserving the extensive historical collection of Mrs. Eva Lutz Butler, a teacher, local historian and practicing anthropologist.
-The collection includes manuscripts, out of print books, vintage photographs, Indian artifacts, genealogical material and notebooks relating to the Southeastern New England Indian and Colonial period
+On December 9, 1965, a nonprofit corporation was formed with the expressed purpose of preserving the extensive historical collections of Mrs. Eva Lutz Butler, a teacher, local historian and anthropologist.
+Our collections include manuscripts, out of print books, vintage maps and photographs, Indian artifacts, genealogical material and notebooks relating to the Southeastern New England Indian and Colonial period